Authors Guild, Inc. v. Google, Inc.: District trial

 Just prior to the planned jury trial, with the parties unable to come to any settlement terms, Judge Chin granted the case its class-action status in May 2012, which asserted that the Authors Guild had standing for the class members.
 Google appealed the class-action certification to the Second Circuit, which issued a stay of proceedings in the District Court trial pending review of the class action appeal in September 2012.
-After hearing the case in May 2013, the Second Circuit vacating the class-action certification and remanded the case back to the District Court in July 2013, stating that the class certification was premature before Judge Chin had considered any of the fair use issues of the case.
+After hearing the case in May 2013, the Second Circuit vacating the class-action certification and remanded the case to the District Court in July 2013, stating that the class certification was premature before Judge Chin had considered any of the fair use issues of the case.

 Oral arguments on the fair use matters were held in September 2013.
-On November 14, 2013, Judge Chin issued his ruling on the parties' cross-motions for summary judgement, and in effect dismissed the infringement lawsuit, holding that Google's use of the works was 'fair use' under copyright law.
+On November 14, 2013, Judge Chin issued his ruling on the parties' cross-motions for summary judgment, and in effect dismissed the infringement lawsuit, holding that Google's use of the works was 'fair use' under copyright law.
 In his ruling, Judge Chin wrote:

-In my view, Google Books provides significant public benefits.
-It advances the progress of the arts and sciences, while maintaining respectful consideration for the rights of authors and other creative individuals, and without adversely impacting the rights of copyright holders.
-It has become an invaluable research tool that permits students, teachers, librarians, and others to more efficiently identify and locate books.
-It has given scholars the ability, for the first time, to conduct full-text searches of tens of millions of books.
-It preserves books, in particular out-of-print and old books that have been forgotten in the bowels of libraries, and it gives them new life.
-It facilitates access to books for print-disabled and remote or underserved populations.
-It generates new audiences and creates new sources of income for authors and publishers.
-Indeed, all society benefits.

 Chin's ruling analyzed the four traditional factors (now codified in statutory law) that decide whether use of a copyrighted work constitutes fair use under United States copyright law, and concluded that the Google Books program meets all legal requirements for "fair use".
 On the most important factor, possible economic damage to the copyright owner, Chin wrote that "Google Books enhances the sales of books to the benefit of copyright holders."

 According to law professor Eric Goldman, reactions to the ruling generally favored Judge Chin's ruling, with the Association of Research Libraries calling on the Authors Guild to "wise up and focus their energies on more productive pursuits."